home-assistant/home-assistant.io/source/_integrations/matter.markdown

   - When prompted to **Select the connection method**:
     - If you run Home Assistant OS in a regular setup: select **Submit**.
       - This will install the official Matter server add-on.
-    - If you are already running the Matter server in another add-on, in or a custom container:
+    - If you are running the Matter server in a custom container (not recommended):
       - Deselect the checkbox, then select **Submit**.
       - In the next step, provide the URL to your Matter server.